• Skip to primary navigation

 Rice:

 • Combine: Finely chop the onion and grate the garlic cloves.
-Place them in a casserole dish of about 30x20 cm/ 12x8 inches.
+Place them in a casserole dish.
 Add the oil, butter, salt, pepper, hot chicken stock, and hot water.
 Mix well until the butter is melted.
 Add the washed rice and dried thyme and combine it well.

 • Bake: Cover the dish tightly with aluminum foil.
 Bake for 30 minutes.